 |Orthotist or Prosthetist||Building, Thinking, Helping||

 Orthotists and prosthetists design and fabricate medical supportive devices and measure and fit patients for them.
 These devices include artificial limbs (arms, hands, legs, and feet), braces, and other medical or surgical devices.

 Optometrists examine the eyes and other parts of the visual system.
 They also diagnose and treat visual problems and manage diseases, injuries, and other disorders of the eyes.
 They prescribe eyeglasses or contact lenses as needed.

 |Operations Research Analyst||Thinking, Persuading, Organizing||

-Operations research analysts use advanced mathematical and analytical methods to help organizations solve problems and make better decisions.
+Operations research analysts use mathematics and logic to help organizations make informed decisions and solve problems.

 |Occupational Therapy Assistant or Aide||Building, Helping||

 Occupational therapy assistants and aides help patients develop, recover, improve, as well as maintain the skills needed for daily living and working.
 Occupational therapy assistants are directly involved in providing therapy to patients; occupational therapy aides typically perform support activities.
 Both assistants and aides work under the direction of occupational therapists.

 Occupational therapists treat injured, ill, or disabled patients through the therapeutic use of everyday activities.
 They help these patients develop, recover, improve, as well as maintain the skills needed for daily living and working.